-To reinforce the stories’ key messages, Toula created accompanying images, scribbled on a piece of paper around a campfire.
+To reinforce the stories’ key messages, Dr Gordillo created accompanying images, scribbled on a piece of paper or drawn with a stick around the campfire.

-Future stories and images would also contain elements from myth and legend her children could relate to: talking animals, dragons, vampires and paladins, the natural world and symbols that surrounded them.
+Future stories and images contained elements from myth and legend her children could relate to: talking animals, dragons, vampires and paladins, the natural world and symbols that surrounded them.

 The development of the ‘tools’

 Toula’s children said they found the stories and images helpful.
-To help them learn more life-skills, Toula continued writing stories.
-She wrote twelve stories in total.
-They were well received by her children.
+To help them learn other important life-skills, Toula continued writing stories.
+She wrote twelve stories in total, and they were also well received by her children.

-Around the same time, Toula conducted doctoral research in ways technology can help young people become more resilient.
-One of the key messages from her qualitative research was young people use stories and images (online and offline) to cope with their problems.
-Most of these stories and images (*65%) were mythic heroic fantasy or science fiction stories.
+Toula also conducted PhD psychology research regarding ways technology can help young people become more resilient.
+One of the key messages from her qualitative research was that young people use stories and images (online and offline) to cope with their problems.
+Over 65% of the respondents’ described using stories and images were mythic fantasy or science fiction.

-Based on her doctoral results and feedback, Toula withdrew from the PhD and enrolled in a Doctor of Creative Arts (Creative Writing).
-She researched ways in which stories could be written to deliver helpful mental health messages to young people.
+Based on her results and with a continued desire to develop methods to improve youth resilience, Toula enrolled in a Doctor of Creative Arts (Creative Writing).
+Here, she began researching creative ways in which stories could be written to deliver helpful mental health messages to young people.